This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Final Word on Things to Do on Fraser Island

 Fraser Island stretches 123 km long and 23 km wide and is the largest sand island in the world, dumped over 800,000 years ago from places as far as Antarctica when it was still joined with Australia.

-Fraser is a World Heritage Site that’s constantly moving and evolving and is the only place in the world where tall rainforests are found growing on sand dunes at elevations of over 200 metres.
+Fraser Island is a World Heritage Site that’s constantly moving and evolving and is the only place in the world where tall rainforests are found growing on sand dunes at elevations of over 200 meters.
 And then there are the 1,000+ freshwater lakes.

-Here are 12 of the best things to do on Fraser Island, Queensland.
+Now you know a little bit about Fraser Island, you’re ready to start exploring.
+Here are 16 of the best things to do on Fraser Island, Queensland.

 2. Drive 75 Mile Beach

-This is coastal four-wheel-driving at it’s best, and the first time we had experienced hard core 4×4 action in Australia, we were instantly hooked.
+This is coastal four-wheel-driving at its best, and the first time we experienced hardcore 4×4 action in Australia, we were instantly hooked.

-And make sure you’re paying attention to the steady stream of other 4WD’s, the washouts, wild roaming dingos, the ambling tourists and beach fishermen, and the joy flights taking off on the beach.
+And make sure you’re paying attention to the steady stream of other 4WDs, the washouts, wild roaming dingoes, the ambling tourists and beach fishermen, and the joy flights taking off on the beach.

 Because it’s classed as a highway, strict road rules apply and there are police present ready to nab those who speed or drink drive.

 And if you can time your visit for whale watching season do it.
 We saw humpbacks breaching and playing Another incredible experience of our drive was spotting migrating humpback whales breaching a few hundred metres off the beach.